How To Change A Bike Tire Step by Step guide

 1. Remove The Wheel From The Bike

 The first step is to remove the wheel from your bike.
 To do this, loosen the nuts on the axle.
 If you feel it extremely tight, you may spray a little amount of lubricant on the nuts.
 If your bike has a quick-release lever, loosen the wheel simply by flipping one of the levers and slides out the wheel from the front fork.
-If you need to remove the rear wheel, lift the chain clear of the gear.
+Lift the chain clear of the gear, If you need to remove the rear wheel.
 To do it easily, transfer the chain to the smallest gear.
 In some cases, you may need to loosen the brake cable from a clamped position.

 Remove The Tube From The Rim